Harvard-University-iCommons/canvas-data-sdk/docs/intro.rst

     list-dumps         Lists available dumps
     unpack-dump-files  Downloads, uncompresses and re-assembles the...

-The utility has several commands which you can see listed in the help output above.
+The utility has several commands which you can see listed in the help text above.
 You can get more details on each command by typing::

   canvas-data COMMAND --help